UST-QuAntiL/quantil-docs/docs/user-guide/algorithm.md

 ## Delete Compute Resource Properties

 !!! info
-    To delete a compute resource property of an algorithm, the user has to be in the ``Algorithm View`` which can be reached by clicking on a compute resource in the ``Algorithm List View``.
+    To delete a compute resource property of an algorithm, the user has to be in the ``Algorithm Object View`` which can be reached by clicking on a compute resource in the ``Algorithm List View``.

-Deleting compute resource properties is done in the ``General Tab`` of the ``Algorithm View``.
+Deleting compute resource properties is done in the ``General Tab`` of the ``Algorithm Object View``.
 To do that, the user has to simply hover over a existing property in the dedicated ``Required Compute Resource Property Field`` and then click on the ``Delete button``.

 ![alt text](./images/algorithm/Delete_Compute_Resource.PNG "Delete Compute Resource")